 Table of Contents:

 Our sense of individual immortality is a consequence of the self-awareness of the Universe caught knowingly in the act of looking at itself through human eyes.
 I am how the Universe becomes self-aware and experiences itself.
 The immortality of the Universe is therefore quite naturally intuited to be my own.
 The Universe is a conservation domain: all parts of the Universe are immortal or otherwise conserved.
 Our true immortality is the eternal nature of the Universe itself - including its capacity to continuously evolve and create information, life, and self-knowledge.

-Human life oscillates between a generalized (genomic) and a specific (individual) expression.
+Human life oscillates between a generalized (genomic) and a specific (phenotypic) expression.
 The creation of a new human being is remarkably analogous to the creation of a new elementary particle: both processes require a symmetric energy state which recapitulates the original environmental conditions of its specialized domain.

 Science reveals the spiritual character of the universe in that it: 1) is ruled by natural law; 2) is a completely conserved system; 3) is wholly interconnected causally; 4) conserves symmetry no less than energy; 5) begins and ends as light; 6) pursues an agenda to experience and understand itself through entropy, information, evolution, and life.
-Religion reveals these same truths, but veiled in various intuitive and symbolic forms, usually packaged in comforting and "user-friendly" myth, song, and ritual.
+Religion reveals these same truths, but veiled in various intuitive and symbolic forms, usually packaged in comforting and "user-friendly" myth, song, images, and ritual.
 Religion provides an insulating buffer, a "dark glass" between human consciousness and the blinding reality of cosmic activity.

 Is there life after death?
 Do we have an immortal soul?
 Ever since childhood I have pondered these questions.
 My intuitive response has not changed in over seventy years - yes, to both questions.